Buddha-nature: Yogācāra school

-They may be described as follows:

-Chinese Buddhism
+East Asian Buddhism

-The tathāgatagarbha idea was extremely influential in the development of East Asian Buddhism.
-When Buddhism was introduced to China, in the 1st century CE, Buddhism was understood through comparisons of its teachings to Chinese terms and ways of thinking.
-Chinese Buddhist thinkers like Zhi Mindu, Zhidun, and Huiyuan (d.
-433) interpreted Buddhist concepts in terms of the Chinese neo-daoist philosophy called 'dark learning' (xuanxue).
-This tendency was only later countered by the work of Chinese Madhyamaka scholar-translators like Kumarajiva.

-The buddha nature idea was introduced into China with the translation of the Mahaparanirvana sutra in the early fifth century and this text became the central source of buddha-nature doctrine in Chinese Buddhism.
-Based on their understanding of the Mahayana Mahaparinirvana Sutra some Chinese Buddhists supposed that the teaching of the buddha-nature was, as stated by that sutra, the final Buddhist teaching, and that there is an essential truth above sunyata and the two truths.
-This idea was interpreted as being similar to the ideas of Dao and Principle (Li) in Chinese philosophy.
+The doctrines associated with buddha-nature (Chinese: fóxìng) and tathāgatagarbha (rúláizàng) were extremely influential in the development of East Asian Buddhism.
+The buddha-nature idea was introduced into China with the translation of the Nirvana Sutra in the early fifth century and this text became the central source of buddha-nature doctrine in Chinese Buddhism.
+When Buddhism was introduced to China, it was initially understood through comparing it with native Chinese philosophies such as neo-daoism.
+Based on their understanding of the Mahayana Mahaparinirvana Sutra some Chinese Buddhists supposed that the teaching of the buddha-nature was, as stated by that sutra, the final Buddhist teaching, and that there is an essential truth above emptiness and the two truths.
+This idea was often interpreted as being similar to the ideas of the Dao, non-being (wu), and Principle (Li) in Chinese philosophy and developed into what was called "essence-function" thought (體用, pinyin: tǐ yòng) which held there were two main ontological levels to reality, the most foundational being the buddha-nature, the "essence" of all phenomena (which in turn were the "functions" of buddha-nature).